Macrometacorp/docs/docs/cep/query-guide/query.md

 **Example**

 Assuming that the temperature of regulators are updated every minute.
-Following is a Stream App that controls the temperature regulators if they are not already `on` for all the rooms with a room temperature greater than 30 degrees.
+Following is a stream worker that controls the temperature regulators if they are not already `on` for all the rooms with a room temperature greater than 30 degrees.

 ```
 CREATE STREAM TempStream (deviceID long, roomNo int, temp double);